 With so much traffic being driven these days via social media, it’s important to implement designated social media landing pages as part of your marketing strategy.
-Remember, folks who click your ads and links from social media sites are valuable visitors – they’ve actively engaged with your brand on a social network.
+Remember, folks who click your ads and links from social media sites and paid social campaigns are valuable visitors – they’ve actively engaged with your brand on a social network.
 In fact, J. Crew found that:

 “customers who engage with us via our social media outlets (Facebook, Twitter, Pinterest, or Instagram) generally spend approximately 2x more than the average J.Crew customer”